Youssef11khaled99/Console-Counter-Strike/README.md

 - **Score Tracking**: Keep track of your performance with an integrated scoring system.
 - **Simple and Lightweight**: No external libraries required, pure C++!

+# Please check overview.pdf to get better understanding of the game and how it works

 ## Installation

 For development, you will only need g++ and a ncurses package in your environment.